-- 1. Login into NETLAB+ VE with the administrator account. - Select the Pods icon.
+- 1. Login into NETLAB+ VE with the administrator account. - 2.
+Select the Pods icon.

-- 3. Click on your master pod. - 4.
-Click the Clone Pod button to create a new pod based on the settings and snapshots of this pod.
+3. Click on the master pod.

+4. Click the Clone Pod button to create a new pod based on the settings and snapshots of this pod.

 - 5. Input a new ID value into the New Pod ID field.
 It is advised to keep the pods in numerical order.
 If the pod IDs are not in numerical order, they will not show up in the scheduler in numerical order.
-Click Next. - Enter a name for the cloned pod into the New Pod Name field.
-For example, Red_Hat_OpenStack_Pod1.
-Click Next.

-7. When the action has finished processing, you are presented with a settings screen.
+Click Next. - 6.
+Enter a name for the cloned pod into the New Pod Name text field.
+For example, vSphere ICMv65 Pod1.
+Click Next. - 7.
+When the action has finished processing, you are presented with a Clone Pod configuration wizard.
 Notice each VM has its own tab.
 Go through each tab and verify the following: